theruziev/security_interface/README.rst

 Security Interface
 ==================

-This library provides easy API for authentication and authorization.
+This library provides an easy API for authentication and authorization.

 Installation
 ------------